Robinhood Markets, Inc. (NASDAQ:HOOD) Director Sells $2,569,051.38 in Stock

 - On Tuesday, March 19th, Baiju Bhatt sold 16,667 shares of Robinhood Markets stock.
 The stock was sold at an average price of $17.17, for a total transaction of $286,172.39.

-Several research firms recently weighed in on HOOD.
-Citigroup lowered shares of Robinhood Markets from a “neutral” rating to a “sell” rating and lifted their target price for the company from $13.00 to $16.00 in a report on Thursday, April 11th.
-Morgan Stanley upped their target price on Robinhood Markets from $18.00 to $19.00 and gave the stock an “equal weight” rating in a research report on Friday, May 10th.
-KeyCorp raised their target price on Robinhood Markets from $22.00 to $23.00 and gave the company an “overweight” rating in a report on Monday, April 22nd.
-JMP Securities reissued a “market outperform” rating and set a $30.00 price target on shares of Robinhood Markets in a research report on Thursday, May 16th.
-Finally, Bank of America raised Robinhood Markets from an “underperform” rating to a “buy” rating and boosted their price target for the stock from $14.00 to $24.00 in a research report on Friday, May 17th.
-Three analysts have rated the stock with a sell rating, seven have issued a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $19.75.
+Several analysts have commented on HOOD shares.
+JMP Securities reaffirmed a “market outperform” rating and set a $30.00 price objective on shares of Robinhood Markets in a research note on Thursday, May 16th.
+Morgan Stanley upped their price target on Robinhood Markets from $18.00 to $19.00 and gave the stock an “equal weight” rating in a research note on Friday, May 10th.
+Piper Sandler lifted their price objective on shares of Robinhood Markets from $17.00 to $18.00 and gave the company a “neutral” rating in a research report on Thursday, May 9th.
+Bank of America raised shares of Robinhood Markets from an “underperform” rating to a “buy” rating and boosted their price objective for the company from $14.00 to $24.00 in a research note on Friday, May 17th.
+Finally, The Goldman Sachs Group raised their target price on shares of Robinhood Markets from $18.00 to $20.00 and gave the stock a “neutral” rating in a research note on Monday, April 15th.
+Three investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $19.75.

 Robinhood Markets, Inc operates financial services platform in the United States.
 Its platform allows users to invest in stocks, exchange-traded funds (ETFs), American depository receipts, options, gold, and cryptocurrencies.
 The company offers fractional trading, recurring investments, fully-paid securities lending, access to investing on margin, cash sweep, instant withdrawals, retirement program, around-the-clock trading, and initial public offerings participation services.